Linisac/Finite-Model-Theory/README.md

 # Finite-Model-Theory-2e
-H.-D. Ebbinghaus, J. Flum

-This is a project to add notes or solutions to exercises in the textbook 'Finite Model Theory' by H.-D. Ebbinghaus and J. Flum.
+Notes and solutions to exercises of the textbook Finite Model Theory by H.-D. Ebbinghaus and J. Flum.